shipmight/nginx-www-redirect/README.md

 # nginx-www-redirect

-A very simple Docker image, which simply redirects a www.example.com request to example.com.
+Very simple Docker image, which performs a request from www to non-www domain.

-Note: the image handles any domain, example.com is used in this documentation as an example.
+Note: the image should handle any domain, example.com is used in this documentation as an example.

 ## How it works